Difference Between Simple Interest vs Compound Interest

 Example of Simple Interest

-If a borrower borrows $1000 from a lender @10% per annum for three years, then the total amount of interest charged will be $300, and the total amount to be paid back will be $1300.
+If a borrower borrows $1000 from a lender @10% per annum for three years, then the interest charged will be $300, and the total amount to be paid back will be $1300.
 The $300 interest is charged for using the amount.
 The sum of interest and principal is known as the total amount.
-One point is to note is that the higher the amount borrowed and the higher the number of periods, the higher will be the interest.
+One point is that the higher the amount borrowed and the higher the number of periods, the higher the interest will be.

 Comparison of the amount of Simple and Compound Interest –